 Ambarita Village

 My guide, Ika, first took me to Huta Siallagan, a preserved area within Ambarita Village.
-We followed an old stone wall and entered through a gap and located right in the centre of Huta Siallagan, under a very old sacred Hariara tree, we came upon a set of large stones carved into the shape of chairs encircling a stone table.
+We followed an old stone wall and entered through a gap located right in the center of Huta Siallagan; under a very old sacred Hariara tree, we came upon a set of large stones carved into the shape of chairs encircling a stone table.
 Ika invited me to take a seat.
 “Village elders used to sit here while discussing the fate of wayward locals and captured enemies,” he said.
-“At that time this village was quite barbaric.
+“At that time, this village was quite brutal.
 This is the site of the old justice court, and hundreds of executions were held right here.”
 As the legend goes, if the council decided that a criminal or enemy deserved it, they would be taken to a long stone slab where they would be clobbered to death.
-“That stone table over there,” Ika said pointing cheerfully, “is where the victim would be beheaded.
+“That stone table over there,” Ika said, pointing cheerfully, “is where the victim would be beheaded.
 After that, he was chopped up, and his flesh was cooked with buffalo meat.
-It is said, that the tribal council liked to wash down the meal with a cup of the victim’s blood!”
+It is said that the tribal council liked to wash down the meal with a cup of the victim’s blood!”

 Traditional Batak Houses

-Once we were done with the morbid tales of death and eating bodyparts, I could see that the village is actually very charming.
-Next to the stone chair court lay a row of traditional Bolon and Sopo houses which are traditional houses of the Batak ethnic group of North Sumatra.
+Once we were done with the morbid tales of death and eating body parts, I could see that the village was actually very charming.
+Next to the stone chair court lay a row of traditional Bolon and Sopo houses, which are traditional houses of the Batak ethnic group of North Sumatra.

-Eka told me that owners would sometimes invite visitors in to take a look around and, sure enough, one old man came out and gestured that we were welcome to come in.
-Seen from inside, the towering curved roof of this wooden house was even more of an architectural masterpiece.
-This one still had some of its original ijuk thatch made from coconut fibre and had many ornate carvings inside.
+Eka told me that owners would sometimes invite visitors in to take a look around, and sure enough, one older man came out and gestured that we were welcome to come in.
+Seen from the inside, the towering curved roof of this wooden house was even more of an architectural masterpiece.
+This one still had some of its original ijuk thatch made from coconut fiber and many ornate carvings.
 Still thinking of how people used to be chained under the houses, I went poking around in the basement to see if I could find the den-like cages.
-Seeing a tiny enclosed space in a far corner, I went over and crouched low to enter it.
-It was pretty dark but, to my surprise, there were no handcuffs or vices bolted to the walls.
+Seeing a tiny enclosed space in a far corner, I crouched low to enter it.
+It was pretty dark, but, to my surprise, no handcuffs or vices were bolted to the walls.
 It turned out I had stumbled into a wood carver’s den.

 The Woodcarvers Den